Peter Mühlen

 You will be the first to learn of my passing.

-Translation of the letter
+Translation of the cover text, letter dated 31 July 2012

 Dear Mr. Vilsmeier,